Fri 16th to Mon 19th July 2021

 Two sailing weekends to get out on the water in a relaxed and friendly atmosphere.

 John, Trinovante’s skipper started writing these articles after some Trinovante Crew asked for more information on the fundamentals of schooner handling.
-None of these articles are invented theory.
-John has simply written about specific situations that have arisen.
+These articles are not imagined theory.
+John has written about specific situations that have arisen.
 This article was written after anchoring in the River Colne in Essex, UK.

 With the wind and tide together it is usual to anchor by luffing up head to wind and tide and dropping back on the anchor.
 Occasionally we anchor with the wind aft (on the run) and use the anchor to turn into the wind and tide.